Body Language cont’d from The Language of Wolves.

 When seeking to play with a fellow pack mate, a wolf will often stretch their front legs out and raise their hind quarters in the air in what is called a play bow.
 Play can include a game of chase.
 Or it can involve jaw sparring, from high-energy duels where two wolves will rear up on their hind legs and engage their front legs and jaws, to casual jaw sparring even while lying and rolling on the ground.
 A range of whining, groaning, and growling vocalizations usually accompanies jaw sparring.
 All of this fortifies bonds and status and hones physical skills.

 Most commonly, wolves are relaxed.
-While relaxed, their ears may also be off to the side, but a relaxed body and a neutral or wagging tail communicate a relaxed disposition.
+Their ears may also be off to the side, but a relaxed body and a neutral or wagging tail communicate a calm disposition.
 Not surprisingly, much of these same complex communication skills can also be observed in your family companion, the dog.